-39 Other Statutory information
+40 Other Statutory information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - (ii) The Company does not have any transactions with companies struck off during the year. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the years ended March 31, 2023 and March 31, 2022. - (v) The Company has no such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vi) The Company has not been declared willful defaulter by any bank, financial institution, government or government authority. - (vii) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (viii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made - (ii) The Company does not have any transactions with companies struck off during the year - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the years ended March 31, 2024 and March 31, 2023. - (v) The Company has no such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961) - (vi) The Company has not been declared willful defaulter by any bank, financial institution, government or government authority. - (vii) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (viii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

-& Ass
+& Assoc

-- 40 MCA has amended the Rule 3 of the Companies (Accounts) Rules, 2014 (the "Accounts Rules") vide notification dated August 05, 2022, relating to the mode of keeping books of account and other books and papers in electronic mode.
+- 41 MCA has amended the Rule 3 of the Companies (Accounts) Rules, 2014 (the "Accounts Rules") vide notification dated August 05, 2022, relating to the mode of keeping books of account and other books and papers in electronic mode.
 Back-ups of the books of account and other books and papers of the company maintained in electronic mode are now required to be retained on a sever located in India on daily basis (instead of back-ups on a periodic basis as provided earlier) as prescribed under Rule 3(5) of the Accounts Rules.
-With respect to above stated requirement, the Company does not have server physically located in India for the daily backup of the books of account and other books and papers maintained in electronic mode.
-The Company would initiate the necessary steps as regards the compliance with Rule 3 of the Companies (Accounts) Rules, 2014 with respect to maintenance of backups in server physically located in India on a daily basis. - 41 Certain amounts (currency value or percentages) shown in the various tables and paragraphs included in these Ind AS financial statements have been rounded off or truncated as deemed appropriate by the management of the Company.
+The Company is not in compliance with the above requirements and are in the process of initiating the necessary steps as regards the compliance with Rule 3 of the Companies (Accounts) Rules, 2014 with respect to backups taken on daily basis. - 42 The Company has used certain accounting softwares for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that, audit trail feature is not enabled for certain changes made, if any, to data using privileged/ administrative access rights in so far it relates to the aforesaid applications.
+Further, no instances of audit trail feature being tampered with respect to the above accounting software has been noted where audit trail has been enabled